cdgco/vwi-billing/README.md

 3. Upload the 'billing' and billing-client' folders to your VWI 'plugins' folder.

-4. Activate the plugin by adding 'billing,billing-client' to your plugins list.
+4. Activate the plugin by adding `billing,billing-client` to your plugins list.

 # Disclaimer